U.N. chief condemns tanker attacks, says facts must be established

 The United States and Saudi Arabia blamed Iran for last month’s attacks using limpet mines on four tankers off the coast of the United Arab Emirates, a charge Tehran denies.

-Arab League Secretary-General Ahmed Aboul Gheit called on the U.N.
-Security Council to act against those responsible to maintain security in the Gulf region.
+Arab League Secretary-General Ahmed Aboul Gheit called on the Security Council to act against those responsible to maintain security in the Gulf region.

 “Some parties in the region are trying to instigate fires in the region and we must be aware of that,” he told the 15-member council, without specifically naming anyone.